Artwork and sculptures representing miner life are on display in Zobel Hall.

 Please note that regardless of the weather or season it is a cool 56° in the mine, so make sure each visitor brings a light jacket or sweater, even in summer.

 There is plenty of free bus parking available.

-Our museum features indoor as well as outdoor sheltered picnic tables, modern restroom facilities, a snack bar, and a fully stocked museum store.
+We feature indoor as well as outdoor sheltered picnic tables, modern restroom facilities, a snack bar, and a fully stocked Gift Shop!